xfengfeng/dbms_exporter/README.md

 -------------------|------------
-web.listen-address | Address to listen on for web interface and telemetry. web.telemetry-path | Path under which to expose metrics.
+web.listen-address | Address to listen on for web interface and telemetry. web.telemetry-path | Path under which to expose metrics. queryfile          | Path to file containing the queries to run. dumpmaps           | Do not run, simply dump the queries read from queryfile.

 ### Setting the Postgres server's data source name